 If you don’t have ‘Hike Keet Seel Canyon’ on your bucket list, I highly recommend that you add it right now.

-The Keet Seel adventure is much more than just a hike.
-It’s a 17-mile trek over varied terrain, while dealing with high altitude, stream crossings and temperature extremes.
-The reward is a guided tour of one of the best preserved ancient ruins sites in the Southwest.
+The Keet Seel experience is so much more than a hike.
+It’s a 17-mile backpacking adventure over varied terrain, while dealing with high altitude, stream crossings and temperature extremes.
+The reward is a guided tour of one of the best-preserved ancient ruins sites in the Southwest.